zachan-dev/pttinder/README.md

 # pttinder
-A University Project done by my peers and I.
+A University project done by my peers and I.